MintyTrebor/NodeDSF/README.md

 # NodeDSF
-NodeDSF is a project which includes a set of custom Nodes (called dsfnode) for Node-red to interface with Duet Software Framework on SBC, plus an optional DWC Plugin which allows you to embedd your custom GUI's within the Duet web interface
+NodeDSF is a project which includes a set of custom Nodes (called dsfnode) for Node-red to interface with Duet Compatable Control Boards or the Duet Software Framework running on an SBC.
+It also includes an optional DWC Plugin which allows you to embedd your custom Node-Red dashboards within the Duet web interface when used in combination with DSF+SBC.

-### New Duet Mode : Now works with Duet Control boards (v2/3) running firmware v3+ directly (experimental) + DSF on SBC's.
+### New Duet Mode : Now also works with Duet Control boards (v2/3) running firmware v3+ directly (experimental).

 Below is a brief overview video showcasing some of what can be achieved with NodeDSF.